 If it’s to support your sales funnel, a key result could be to increase the rate at which opportunities move from stage 1 to stage 2 by 25%.
-If content is outdated, set a goal that 80% of content used next quarter is up to date.
-If you’re trying to solve organization, set a goal that 90% of reps on your next survey agree that content is easy to find.
+If the content is outdated, set a goal that 80% of content used next quarter is up to date.
+If you’re trying to solve the organization, set a goal that 90% of reps on your next survey agree that content is easy to find.

-It’s also helpful to set a time bound for when you expect to see these results.
-Otherwise you risk waiting and waiting to measure your impact, or never revisiting at all.
+It’s also helpful to set a time-bound for when you expect to see these results.
+Otherwise, you risk waiting and waiting to measure your impact, or never revisiting at all.
 As soon as you’ve agreed to a timeline for results, set up a calendar invite with your stakeholders for a post-mortem to give yourself a real deadline.

 Phase 3: Map the world

-Identify all content that gets used throughout the sales process and map it against your sales funnel.
+Identify all content that gets used throughout the sales process and maps it against your sales funnel.
 If you’re using a sales content management system, this is easy as you’ll already have a repository of production content — including what individual reps have created and sent on their own.

-If, like many organizations, your sales content is strewn across a mish-mash of Google Drive, Dropbox, Slack messages, and individual reps’ hard drives… you’re going to have to get creative.
+If, like many organizations, your sales content is strewn across a mishmash of Google Drive, Dropbox, Slack messages, and individual reps’ hard drives… you’re going to have to get creative.

 You can do the obvious, like manually combing through shared drive folders.
 If you identified that reps are frequently creating their own collateral, it might be worth a mass email asking sellers for the last 10 pieces of content they sent to prospects.
 If you have detailed email logging in your CRM, you may be able to search activity history for keywords like attachment, white paper, case study, etc.